‘Little People, Big World’: Audrey Roloff Gives Pregnancy Update, Tori Roloff Just Weeks Away From Delivery

 Little People, Big World stars Audrey Roloff and Tori Roloff recently gave fans pregnancy updates via social media.
 Just two days ago, Audrey Roloff shared how far into her pregnancy she is, along with a new baby bump photo on her personal Facebook page.
 Not even a week ago, Tori Roloff also shared how many weeks into her pregnancy she is, adding that she’s already starting to dilate — a side note that led to rampant speculation that the 25-year-old Little People, Big World star could deliver early.

-While Audrey, 25, and Jeremy Roloff, 26, tied the knot nearly a year before Tori and Zach Roloff, 26, wed, the latter couple announced their pregnancy almost exactly three months prior to the former couple’s pregnancy announcement.
+While Audrey, 25, and Jeremy Roloff, 26, tied the knot nearly a year before Tori and Zach Roloff, 26, wed, the latter couple announced their pregnancy almost exactly three months before the former couple’s pregnancy announcement.
 Us Weekly reported on both pregnancies, adding that Audrey and Jeremy actually found out they were expecting the night of Tori and Zach’s gender reveal.
 According to two reports, Little People, Big World stars Zach and Tori Roloff revealed in November of 2016 that they were expecting their first child together, while Jeremy and Audrey Roloff revealed in February of 2017 that they were also expecting their first child.

 Amy Roloff Has Two Grand Babies On The Way And She Couldn’t Be More Excited About It https://t.co/d8jC2WX4tw via Shayla D